Author: Jeff Bacon

 How Oklahoma Defines Paternity Under Title 10

-Oklahoma’s parentage statutes explain when a man is presumed, acknowledged, adjudicated, or otherwise recognized as a child’s legal father.
-Once parentage is established, the court can address custody, parenting time, support, and related orders.
+Oklahoma’s parentage statutes explain when a man is a child’s legal father.
+He may be presumed, acknowledged, adjudicated, or otherwise recognized.
+Once parentage is set, the court can address custody, parenting time, support, and related orders.

 The Presumption of Paternity

-A man may be presumed to be the father in certain circumstances, including marriage-related situations.
-Presumptions can be powerful, but disputed facts may still require legal action.
+A man may be presumed to be the father in certain situations, including some tied to marriage.
+Presumptions can be powerful.
+But disputed facts may still require legal action.

 Why the Birth Certificate Alone Is Not Enough